-$H{\rm h}$ is horizontal interpolation of model data to the location of the observation. $H{\rm h}$ is performed for all observations within a time-slot directly after the corresponding model time step has been performed.
-The output of $H{\rm h}$ is a vertical profile of model data for each observation location.
-These profiles are stored in a data structure call GOM-arrays, and used later in the vertical part of the observation operator $H{\rm v}$ performed in HOP, called from OBSV.
+Currently it is assumed that each observation equivalent can be computed from a single vertical profile of model data.
+That is, it is assumed that each observation operator can be written as $H = H_v H_h(\mathbf{x})$ where H_h is horizontal interpolation of model data to the location of the observation.
+H_h is performed for all observations within a time-slot directly after the corresponding model time step has been performed.
+The output of H_h is a vertical profile of model data for each observation location.
+These profiles are stored in a data structure called the GOM-arrays, and used later in the vertical part of the observation operator H_v performed in HOP, called from OBSV.
 Recently, two-dimensional GOM-arrays have been developed, to permit horizontal integration as required for limb-sounding and radio-occultation data.
 The orientation of the two-dimensional GOM-arrays (e.g. one vertical plane per observation) is then determined by the satellite viewing geometry.
-The $H{\rm v}$ operator for those data receive the vertical plane of model data as input.
+The H_v operator for those data receive the vertical plane of model data as input.